SEASONAL AMERICAN CUISINE

 CLASSIC FLAVORS RE-IMAGINED

-PLEASE NOTE: We will be closed for a private event Jan.30,2019
+PLEASE NOTE: We will be closed the following dates for private events:

 call (646) 370-3045 from 12p–6p monday–saturday, or make a reservation online above.

 monday-saturday, open at 6:00 pm, last seating at 9:30. bar open until 11.

 sutton inn is located at 347 E 54th Street between 1st & 2nd avenues

 4/5/6 at lexington ave/59th street